 Then came Thor: The Dark World and its all-powerful MacGuffin, The Aether.
 This red stone (not actually in the form of a stone) was thought by some to be the Power Stone - based on the destruction it created when used by Malekith - but it's possible it's actually the film franchise's version of the Reality Stone given its ability to convert matter/dark matter.
 In the comics, the red stone is Power, but in the movie it's seemingly Reality.

-So that’s potentially three out of six gems if we’re counting Loki’s staff as one (and it might not be), and we just saw a another (the fourth?) in Guardians of the Galaxy, where a purple Infinity Stone is something everyone’s chasing after hidden within the orb Peter Quill steals in the movie’s opening.
+So that's potentially three out of six gems if we're counting Loki's staff as one (Update: It is), and we just saw a another (the fourth) in Guardians of the Galaxy, where a purple Infinity Stone is something everyone's chasing after hidden within the orb Peter Quill steals in the movie's opening.
 Some characters want it for money, some want it to destroy a planet (Ronan), some want it for themselves (Thanos).
 In an interesting scene ripe with exposition, when audiences meet The Collector (Benicio Del Toro), we learn a little about the origins of the Infinity Stones and how they existed and were created at the outset of the universe (see: Big Bang Theory).
-This particular stone is purple, which represents Space in the comics – but in the film, as confirmed by GOTG writer and director James Gunn via Twitter, it’s the Power Stone.
+This particular stone is purple, which represents Space in the comics - but in the film, as confirmed by GOTG writer and director James Gunn via Twitter, it's the Power Stone.